hashicorp/design-system/website/docs/components/form/primitives/partials/code/how-to-use.md

 <Hds::Form::CharacterCount @controlId="input-character-count-default"/>
 ```

-If the user input needs to be limited to a certain number of characters, use `@maxLength`.
+If the user input needs to be limited to a certain number of characters, use `@maxLength` to guide the user in meeting the length requirements.
+This property does not restrict the users from entering characters over the limit.
+To define the maximum string length that the user can enter, set `maxlength` attribute on the associated input field.

 ```handlebars
 <input type="text" aria-label="input with max length count" id="input-character-count-max"/>
 <Hds::Form::CharacterCount @maxLength="10" @controlId="input-character-count-max"/>
 ```

-If the user input is required to have a certain number of characters, use `@minLength`.
+If the user input is required to have a certain number of characters, use `@minLength` to guide the user in meeting the length requirements.

 ```handlebars
 <input type="text" aria-label="input with min length count" id="input-character-count-min"/>
 <Hds::Form::CharacterCount @minLength="3" @controlId="input-character-count-min"/>
 ```

-When the user input needs to be in a certain range, use both `@minLength` and `@maxLength`.
+When the user input needs to be in a certain range, use both `@minLength` and `@maxLength` to guide the user in meeting the length requirements.

 ```handlebars
 <input type="text" aria-label="input with min and max length count" id="input-character-count-min-max"/>